-- The adviser has a file of one-page course descriptions for upper-level ECON courses that give info on what each course is really all about, how it is graded, whether there's a paper/project, etc. Stop by her office (276 Burke) to get your copy, or email her at [email protected]
+- Dr. Kerry A. Adzima, the program adviser, has a file of one-page course descriptions for upper-level ECON courses that give info on what each course is really all about, how it is graded, whether there's a paper/project, etc. Stop by her office (276 Burke) to get your copy, or email her at [email protected].

-- It is recommended that business economics majors consider joining the campus Econ club, the Society of Undergrad Economists (SUE).
+- Business Economics majors should consider joining the campus Econ club, the Society of Undergrad Economists (SUE).
 Meetings are usually every other Tuesday, and include free pizza.
 The club also typically goes on a spring road trip to places like New York City.